The many Christians crucial to science.

 “I find it quite improbable that such order came out of chaos.
 There has to be some organizing principle.
 God to me is a mystery but is the explanation for the miracle of existence, why there is something instead of nothing.”

 –Astronomer Allan Sandage, winner of the Crafoord Prize in astronomy (which is equivalent to the Nobel Prize).
-Sandage is considered to be one of the founders of modern astronomy and was widely regarded to be the world’s greatest cosmologist until his death in 2010.
+Sandage is considered to be the father of modern astronomy, and was widely regarded to be the world’s greatest cosmologist until his death in 2010.
 He came to belief in God as a result of his science, as he announced at a conference on the origin of the universe in 1985.
 He also became a Christian.

 Willford, J.N.
 March 12, 1991.
 Sizing up the Cosmos: An Astronomers Quest.
 New York Times, p.
 B9.